pthimon/metermon/README.md

 Solder the 3 header pins, the resistor and either the photodiode or the reed switch to the board.

-The photodiode should have its flat edge against the middle 3.3V pin.
+The photodiode should have its flat edge against the 3.3V pin.

 Ensure the photodiode is on the opposite side of the board to the header pins so that it can be positioned flush against the LED on the meter, or